Communities developing resources and competencies for using their languages

 Jeremy Nordmoe succeeded Spanne as Director of the Archives in 2009 and has overseen a transition of the Archives catalog to an institutional repository.
 The launch of this current website is the culmination of that effort (integrating the catalog of SIL's resources with SIL's other services).
 The Archives staff supports the archiving and publishing of resources from SIL's active language programs while it also addresses a backlog of unpublished resources previously not included in the 'Bibliography.'

 The Language & Culture Archives is located at the International Linguistics Center in Dallas, Texas (USA).
 The bulk of the collection is in Dallas, but some physical resources are also scattered throughout the world in SIL libraries and offices.
-Researchers are invited to visit the Archives to conduct research.
+Researchers are invited to visit the Archives to conduct research by appointment only (appointments should be scheduled at least one week in advance).
 A sizeable portion of the collection still requires cataloging and/or digitization before it can be shared online.
-Please contact the Archives staff ahead of time to arrange an appointment, verify the availability of specific resources, and/or make general inquiries.
+Please contact the Archives staff to verify the availability of specific resources or make general inquiries.

 SIL Language & Culture Archives